Fog Free Reading Comprehension Passage

 • At least 2 vocabulary words from the previous page

-• Students read their paragraphs while classmates listen for facts and vocabulary words.
+After writing, students can read their paragraphs aloud while classmates listen for facts, details, and vocabulary words.

 Answer Key